atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 that Mrs. Elliot Sent to me Soon after his departure;
 • and that, not being engaged, I readily attended her.
 Smiles brightened up his countenance immediately — He Sat down by me, and we entered into as much conversation as we could, without rendering our taste disputable, by not listening to Zaphanini. — Sir William took no Small pains to come in for his Share of chat, but my lord Seemed desirous, I thought, to exclude him. — When the coach was drawn up the former offered his hand to me — My lord instantly seizing it before I knew well what to do, conducted me to the carriage; then asking Mrs. Elliot if She had room, and would Set him down.
 Stepped in after us. — Our two houses you know, are not far distant from each other.
-When Mrs. Elliot went into her house, he sah tome, “will you indulge me, lady Charlotte, for one half hour ?”
-And will you believe me when I tell you, my friend, that 1 did not know what to say — I actually hesitated a moment. -- -- “Is it too great a favour to ask” ” my lord, with a more impatient tone; -- -- “will you only tell me, then, how long you have known Sir William ash,
+When Mrs. Elliot went into her house, he sah tome, "will you indulge me, lady Charlotte, for one half hour ?"
+And will you believe me when I tell you, my friend, that 1 did not know what to say — I actually hesitated a moment. -- -- "Is it too great a favour to ask" " my lord, with a more impatient tone; -- -- "will you only tell me, then, how long you have known Sir William ash,
-, “have
+, "have
 jns.
 W W ^
-** i have known him a great whist, ” fd|inedl| as the friend of Mr. Elliot.”
+** i have known him a great whist, " fd|inedl| as the friend of Mr. Elliot."
-“Is he nothing more ?” said he, with a hind m forced Smile ifmk dnd Mrs'.
-Elliot are hst friends they, no doubt, fgcommend him Strongly.”
+"Is he nothing more ?" said he, with a hind m forced Smile ifmk dnd Mrs'.
+Elliot are hst friends they, no doubt, fgcommend him Strongly."
-“I confefsi^ replied I, smiling dgain, -- “I Shotild hevef think of their recommending him to me Slj William has given me nof reason to beliete, that Such t proceeding wotsld be agreeable to him.”
+"I confefsi^ replied I, smiling dgain, -- "I Shotild hevef think of their recommending him to me Slj William has given me nof reason to beliete, that Such t proceeding wotsld be agreeable to him."
-“If Such a proceeding was agreedbst tof hitr then, ” answered he, eagerly, it wotsid be fo yoti ?”
+"If Such a proceeding was agreedbst tof hitr then, " answered he, eagerly, it wotsid be fo yoti ?"
-“I do niot say So, my lord.” *«^
+"I do niot say So, my lord." *«^
-No, inadarti, ^’ replied he, clapping his h^nd iip o bn his forehead, and walking hastily from nrie, yoti don’t, indeed, fdy fo^but dear lady Charlotte.’^ fiddcd he, Sitting down again, and taking iiiy Hand, exctise me — — I am afraid I aiti impertinently tiotis; but, if you remember, you Was fo oblige Ing as to tell me, in what esteetti you held poof Evelyn, before i^(hesitating)~before I had beesi fo long favoured with your confidence— — I not hope, then, that yoli will jtsst give ffie yotif opinion of Sir William ?”
+No, inadarti, ^’ replied he, clapping his h^nd iip o bn his forehead, and walking hastily from nrie, yoti don’t, indeed, fdy fo^but dear lady Charlotte.’^ fiddcd he, Sitting down again, and taking iiiy Hand, exctise me — — I am afraid I aiti impertinently tiotis; but, if you remember, you Was fo oblige Ing as to tell me, in what esteetti you held poof Evelyn, before i^(hesitating)~before I had beesi fo long favoured with your confidence— — I not hope, then, that yoli will jtsst give ffie yotif opinion of Sir William ?"
-“Since you fo earnestly desire my opinion of Sr William, my lord, 1 will tell yoti, that, sroisi flies favotirable Sentiffients which Mr. and Mrs. Elliot have long entertained about hifu, and from his ge * fieral good character, I suppose hirti Worthy of g, e fieral approbation } btst as I had rtever expected to be questioned Concerning him, J fleter gav^ lityself leisure to refiedl seriously abosit hi'm.^’
+"Since you fo earnestly desire my opinion of Sr William, my lord, 1 will tell yoti, that, sroisi flies favotirable Sentiffients which Mr. and Mrs. Elliot have long entertained about hifu, and from his ge * fieral good character, I suppose hirti Worthy of g, e fieral approbation } btst as I had rtever expected to be questioned Concerning him, J fleter gav^ lityself leisure to refiedl seriously abosit hi'm.^’
-“He h as not theri touched yotir heart i”
+"He h as not theri touched yotir heart i"
-“No, indeed, tny lord, ^’' Said I, laughings Mel I am Sorry you suppose my heart So eafiiy affected with every rtian who comes in my way.”
+"No, indeed, tny lord, ^’' Said I, laughings Mel I am Sorry you suppose my heart So eafiiy affected with every rtian who comes in my way."
-“You are theft not easily to be fbased, ” replied he, tvith a very Serious air.
+"You are theft not easily to be fbased, " replied he, tvith a very Serious air.
 D 5 y idos’f
 Bz HISTORY OP
-I don’t know' — But, indeed, I have not considered Subjects of this kind with attention enough, to give Such particular answers as you Seem to require.” — (I ooking at my watch.)
+I don’t know' — But, indeed, I have not considered Subjects of this kind with attention enough, to give Such particular answers as you Seem to require." — (I ooking at my watch.)
-He took the hint, but rose with reluctance- -- -- holding my hand, “Shall you be alone tomorrow about twelve .?”
-Said he, “I believe I Shall.”
+He took the hint, but rose with reluctance- -- -- holding my hand, "Shall you be alone tomorrow about twelve .?"
+Said he, "I believe I Shall."
 He prested my hand to his bosom, and left me.;
 -- -- Before he reached the dor he came back. — i
-Can you, lady Charlotte, forgive all this imper ’ tinence ?”
+Can you, lady Charlotte, forgive all this imper ’ tinence ?"
-“I can, ” replied I,, Still Smiling. he bowed, i and quitted the room.
+"I can, " replied I,, Still Smiling. he bowed, i and quitted the room.
 He came the next day before the appointed hour. — I was drawing. — He sat down by me; leaned | over me, praised my performance in general, | hut, very judiciously, pointed out two or three faults, which I mended immediately. -- -- -- He said Something Softly to himself, while he looked on me,
 » — Then thanking me aloud for doing him the honour to Subscribe So readily to his opinion j he ask «d me, if I had Seen Sir William?
 ** What!
-Since last night, ” Said I, with an accent of Surprise, “how could you think So ?” -- -- Considering, however, that all disguises are mean,
+Since last night, " Said I, with an accent of Surprise, "how could you think So ?" -- -- Considering, however, that all disguises are mean,
-I added immediately, “hut he called here about a quarter of an hour ago.”
+I added immediately, "hut he called here about a quarter of an hour ago."
-“And you did not See him '.?”
+"And you did not See him '.?"
-“No — I don’t let in people when I am engaged. — didn’t you desire I would be alone ?”
+"No — I don’t let in people when I am engaged. — didn’t you desire I would be alone ?"
-“I did, ” Said he, with his eyes Sparkling with pleasure, while he catched my hand, and prested rt to his lips, “I did, and I am charmed with your consideration for me.”
+"I did, " Said he, with his eyes Sparkling with pleasure, while he catched my hand, and prested rt to his lips, "I did, and I am charmed with your consideration for me."
 I withdrew my hand in much confusion, thinking that I had Said Something very improper; — and my confusion was increased, when, on looking un.
 , JL U K LW U ts U K JN.
 03
 up, I Saw his eyes fixed upon my face, in a manner I cannot describe. — — He perceived my embarrassment immediately, and gave me time to recover. -- I again applied to my drawing. — Ween tered into Something like a conversation upon general Sabjedts; yet he" appeared, frequently, ’ absent.. confused J rose from his Seat, Sat down, and Seemed to be' in great agitation one nftinute; the next he folded his arms.
 Sighed and looked the picture of despair. — — He often opened his mouth to * Speak, and as often closed it again— — last a vio r' lent rap at the door roused him.' — ihe Started from * his chair, and left me abruptly. — ^ — Now, my dear ’ Mrs. Blomeri is not this behaviour rather particu' iar?
 Or do I only fancy fo.? — i^sometimes I diftrust myself.~pray send me your opinion.; --
-VV'V^/VV'VVVV” V'V\"’V’V''N'’^.*''VVV
+VV'V^/VV'VVVV" V'V\"’V’V''N'’^.*''VVV
 L E tcf E xxxiir
 Lord W o B URN to Mr. WI L M O T." ■
 S H A L L certainly betray myself j — I cannot '